turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

     A function taking as argument the complete set of configurable options for the emitter, and returning its minimal representation.

    The parser and compressor should be inverses of each-other.

+``getBurstCount``
+    Get burst count required for emitter so that it auto-disabled after the given period of time.
+Function takes the parsed archetype of emitter as argument, and the active time.

+``getTotalLifeTime``
+    Function returning total (upper bound) on emitter life time given a burst count (Time at which the last particle would in worst case be killed).
+Function takes as arguments the parsed system archetype, the specific parsed emitter archetype and the burst count.

 ``constructor``
    A function to be called to construct an instance of this emitter.
 This function should take no arguments.